vacu9708/Study-records/Operating system/Inter-Process-Communication/readme.md

 ![image](https://user-images.githubusercontent.com/67142421/177234169-0dad21de-f3c8-42f2-b750-b011ae0decbf.png)

 Processes are generally not permitted to access memory space that is allocated for use by another process.
 (A program's attempt to do so causes invalid page faults or segmentation violations.)
 There may be a need for communication between processes.
-That's why Inter-Process-Communication is needed.
+That's why Inter-Process-Communication is needed.<br>
+### In summary, IPC is needed because processes do not share memory

 ## Types of IPC
-* **Socket communication** : Processes share data via socket communication.
+- **Socket communication** : Processes share data via socket communication.
-* **Memory mapped file** : A file that works like a segment of virtual memory that can be used by multiple processes.
+- **Memory mapped file** : A file that works like a segment of virtual memory that can be used by multiple processes.
-* **Shared memory** : Allowing processes to share memory like threads do.
-This works without a bridge, so is the fastest.
-* **(named) Pipe**
+- **Pipe**

 # 📷[Video](https://youtu.be/OYb4Le92EiI)
 ![image](https://user-images.githubusercontent.com/67142421/177230621-fea1407e-3464-49eb-b177-ff80a497d07a.png)